openebs/website/docs/versioned_docs/version-4.1.x/user-guides/replicated-storage-user-guide/replicated-pv-mayastor/rs-configuration.md

 For the case shown above, the volume replicas will be provisioned on `pool-on-node-0` and `pool-on-node-3` only as they match the labels specified under `poolAffinityTopologyLabel` in the storage class that is equal to zone=us-west-1.

-### "PoolHasTopologyKey"
+### "poolHasTopologyKey"

-The parameter 'PoolHasTopologyKey' will allow the placement of replicas on the pool that has label keys same as the keys passed in the storage class.
+The parameter `poolHasTopologyKey` will allow the placement of replicas on the pool that has label keys same as the keys passed in the storage class.

 **Command**
 ```text